 - Your kingdom come, your will be done, on earth as it is in heaven – God is sovereign over all; our will is subordinate to his.

-- Give us this day our daily bread – We ask God to provide for us and those in our orbit.
+- Give us this day our daily bread – We ask God to provide for us and for those in our orbit.

 - And lead us not into temptation but deliver us from the evil one – We ask God for moral strength and protection.